matsiby/Jenkins-deploy/README.md

 A jenkins pipeline project is created with this SCM as source for Jenkinsfile.

-The jenkins file contains the following steps
+The jenkins file contains a pipeline with the following steps

 1. Clone the git repo
 2. Build the simple container image from Dockerfile in the repo